zslhg903/NINA/NINA/Documentation/NINA.md

 Once your device is connected it will display various information about the camera (if available) in the Camera section (4).

 > Keep in mind that if you are using a DSLR the information might be incomplete or missing.
-That doesn’t deter NINA from working, but should you need to find the information you have to look for it online.
+That doesn’t deter N.I.N.A. from working, but should you need to find the information you have to look for it online.

 When you connect a camera that has the ability to change the gain (ISO) it will be displayed in the Camera Settings section (5).
 This is the default gain that will be used and can be overridden by settings during imaging later.